famousj/the-little-hooner/hooner.md

 I went with the former.
 This is closer to how the data is being stored interally.
 I might at least mention the latter style at some point.

+I note the latest dojo is returning the later version, so to avoid confusion, I should make sure I mention this.
+I'll keep using the long version, because this matches the data as it is.

 - Instead of `.?(c)` to look for cells (which is a perfectly cromulent way of doing it, might switch to `?=(^ c)`.
 Or better yet, do `?=(@ a)`, since this matches the book.
 It's a bit more mental overhead, but this is the more general purpose way of doing it.

+- Call functions with %-

+- Tidy up terminology.
+Make sure we don't refer to a "function" when we should be referring to a "gate" or maybe a "trap".

+- Review the original TLS preface and pull in ideas, etc.